hadrienj/decodingEEG/readme.md

 - The notebook `preprocessing.ipynb` has to be run first to transform the raw `.bdf` files to the Numpy arrays containing the preprocessed data.
 It uses the file format `.h5` to store these data.
 It is compatible with Python and Matlab.
 Different datasets can be stored in each `.h5` file.
 In our case, we create one file per participant each containing:

-1- eeg_TRF: data preprocessed for the stimulus reconstruction analyses 2- eeg_aSSR: data preprocessed for the aSSR analyses 3- envAttended: all attended envelopes (80 trials per participant = 320) 4- envUnattended all unattended envelopes (only from the exp 2 where there are two streams: 40 trials per participant = 160)
+1- eeg_TRF: data preprocessed for the stimulus reconstruction analyses

+2- eeg_aSSR: data preprocessed for the aSSR analyses

+3- envAttended: all attended envelopes (80 trials per participant = 320)

+4- envUnattended all unattended envelopes (only from the exp 2 where there are two streams: 40 trials per participant = 160)

 - The notebook `analyses_aSSR.ipynb` contains the analyses related to the aSSR.
 It uses data created by the notebook `preprocessing.ipynb`.

 Some analyses have been done in R: see the file `behavior.Rmd`.

-The stimulus reconstruction has been done in the file `analyses_TRF.m` with the package [mTRF](https://sourceforge.net/projects/aespa/) by Crosse et al.
+Stimulus reconstruction has been done in the file `analyses_TRF.m` with the package [mTRF](https://sourceforge.net/projects/aespa/) by Crosse et al.

 # Tools

 You can find in this folder all python functions used in the analyses.
+The file `audio.py` contains the audio processing functions (envelope extraction, fetch audio files from th database etc.).
+The file `behavior.py` contain functions related to behavior analyses.
+It goes from getting the data from couchDB to do analyses like d-prime calculation.
+The files `decodingSSR.py` and `decodingTRF.py` can be used to do the auditory steady-state response (aSSR) analyses and stimulus reconstruction.
+It includes functions used to prepare the data in a way required for the analyses.
+Finally, the file `eeg_utils.py` contains functions used for preprocessing, or loading the data.

+# Credit

+These analyses use the Matlab open source package `mTRF`:

+You can find it [here](https://sourceforge.net/projects/aespa/).

+Crosse, M. J., Di Liberto, G. M., Bednar, A., & Lalor, E. C. (2016).
+The Multivariate Temporal Response Function (mTRF) Toolbox: A MATLAB Toolbox for Relating Neural Signals to Continuous Stimuli.
+Frontiers in Human Neuroscience, 10, 604. http://doi.org/10.3389/fnhum.2016.00604

+# API

+You can find here the functions documentation.

 ## audio.py

-This file contains the audio processing functions.
-Here are the functions:

 #### `audioToNP(audioWebm, stream, verbose=False)`